Is Heroin A Stimulant?

 A depressant acts to depress or slow down the central nervous system.
 Depressants include medications that help manage anxiety symptoms, pain, sleep, seizures, and muscle spasms.

-Many depressants have a potential of abuse, dependence, and addiction.
+Many depressants have the potential for abuse, dependence, and addiction.
 This is because they activate the pleasure center of the brain.
 Because the pleasure center makes a person “feel good”, they crave that feeling and begin to crave the drug that brought the initial euphoric feeling.

 There are several prescription depressants, such as: